aurimas13/Machine-Learning-Goodness/README.md

 3. [Convolutional Neural Networks](https://www.youtube.com/watch?v=WvoLTXIjBYU&list=PLQVvvaa0QuDfhTox0AjmQ6tvTgMBZBEXN&index=4)
 4. [Analyzing Models with TensorBoard](https://www.youtube.com/watch?v=BqgTU7_cBnk&list=PLQVvvaa0QuDfhTox0AjmQ6tvTgMBZBEXN&index=5)
 + Made a notebook looking at Ordinal and One Hot Encodings as found [here](https://github.com/aurimas13/Machine-Learning-Goodness/blob/main/Notebooks/Day_34_Neural_Networks_for_Tabular_Data_6_L1_Demonstration_1_of_Encoding.ipynb).

+# Essential Papers, AlphaCode & Machine Learning | Day 35

++ Read three papers as items **41**, **42** and **43** as found [here](#worthy-tools) or summarrised and accessed below:
+1. [On the Measure of Intelligence](https://arxiv.org/pdf/1911.01547.pdf) that explained the new concept of how to measure human-like artificial intelligence that enables fair general intelligence comparisons between AI systems and humans.
+Written by creator of Keras, Francois Chollet.
+2. [A Collection of Definitions of Intelligence](https://arxiv.org/pdf/0706.3639.pdf) that looked at 70-odd definitions of intelligence.
+3. [Competition-Level Code Generation with AlphaCode](https://arxiv.org/abs/2203.07814) that looked into the AlphaCode, a system for code generation that can create novel solutions to competitive programming problems that require deeper reasoning like knowing many computer science algorithms to implement.
+Fantastic read.
++ Found an awesome quick explanation about Machine Learning as item **44** found [here](#worthy-tools) or accessed through [here](https://pub.towardsai.net/what-is-machine-learning-ml-b58162f97ec7).
+It explained what Machine Learning is, how it works, and its importance in five minutes of reading.

 # Public
 [(Back to top)](#table-of-contents)